B1gN0Se/crawler_params/README.md

 Tested on **Kali Linux**

 **Description:** The install.sh file will install the necessary tools to perform subdomain crawling.
 Always remember that this does not replace manual crawling; however, it is a great option for automation.
-Follow the steps below to install the tools and perform the crawling."
+Follow the steps below to install the tools and perform the crawling.

 **Steps:**
 ```sh